mehdibnc/TSP2opt/README.md

 route, length = tsp_solver(distances)
 ```

-The solution obtained to a TSP instance after performing the 2-opt heuristic depends on the initial solution, therefore this library runs the heuristic `n` times with `n` different starting point in parralel (true parralelism is possible thanks to rust) and the best obtained is returned.
+The solution obtained to a TSP instance after performing the 2-opt heuristic depends on the initial solution (starting point of the search), therefore this library runs the heuristic `n` times with `n` different starting point in parralel (true parallelism is possible thanks to rust) and the best obtained is returned.
 You can pass `n` as a parameter to `tsp_solver()` and control the maximum number of workers :

 ```python
 tsp_solver(distances, workers, n)